 Naomi is the General Editor of Butterworths Employment Law: Practice, Procedure & Precedents, Fifth Edition.

-Naomi is a Board member of the Bar Standards Board.
+Naomi is Vice-Chairman of the Bar Standards Board.
 Between 2011 and 2015 she held the position of Barrister Vice-Chairman of the Professional Conduct Committee of the Bar Standards Board.
 She is a Bencher of Gray’s Inn and a Recorder of the Crown Court.

 Naomi’s practice sees her undertake work across a wide variety of business sectors.
 She has particular experience within the financial services, insurance, legal and property sectors.
 Naomi regularly acts for and advises firms of solicitors, accountants and other professionals, together with professional and regulatory bodies, in internal disputes and litigation to which they themselves are parties.
 Naomi also works extensively with clients in the healthcare, local government and education sectors.